Counseling (MA) |

 Please see the Graduate Catalog Archives for PDF versions of past catalogs.

 This program is offered by the College of Science and Health.
-The emphasis in clinical mental health counseling is available at the St. Louis main campus and at select U.S. campuses.
-It is also available in an Extended Hybrid format that includes Digital Synchronous Coursework, Digital Asynchronous coursework, and an in-person or Digital Intensive.
+The emphasis in Clinical Mental Health Counseling is available at the St. Louis main campus, at select U.S. campuses and online in select states, see list below.
 The emphasis in Community Counseling is available only at the Geneva campus.
 Please see the Campus Locations and Offerings section of this catalog for a list of campuses where this program is offered.

 Program Description